Your Pre and Post Op Care

-All your questions will be answered and you will be given time to think over what has been said, and what has been proposed.
-It is important that you both agree on what can be realistically achieved before preceding any further.
-The surgeon will try to assess you psychologically as well as physically, taking into account detailed medical history in order to decide if you are a suitable candidate for surgery, and if the result is likely to look the way you want it to.
+All your questions will be answered during the consultation and we encourage you to take the time to think over what’s discussed and the treatment proposed.
+It is important that you understand what can be realistically achieved before proceeding any further.
+The surgeon will assess you psychologically as well as physically, taking into account your detailed medical history in order to decide if you are a suitable candidate for surgery, and if the result is likely to look the way you want it to.

 It is vital that this is read, and all instructions are understood and carried out.

 Most patients are asked to attend at the Belvedere Hospital quite early on the day of the operation to give the surgeon and anaesthetist a chance to see you, and answer any last minute questions.
 A good margin of safety in the timing of your journey is essential to allow you to arrive at the clinic in good time, without being stressed and hurried.

 If you do, recognise it for what it is and be aware that it is entirely normal.
 It will lift naturally within a week or so.
 Your skin will go through many changes.
 As it heals, you may notice that one side heals more quickly than the other, producing slightly uneven results at first.
-Again, this is entirely normal and it will correct itself in time
+Again, this is entirely normal and it will correct itself in time.